-- Newly admitted students for September 2021 - must register for the Fall 2021 and Winter 2022 terms between July 6 and August 14, 2021, inclusive, to avoid late registration fees.
-Detailed instructions will be emailed to students towards the end of June and subsequently posted here.
+- Newly admitted students for September 2022 - must register for the Fall 2022 and Winter 2023 terms between July 5 and August 14, 2022, inclusive, to avoid late registration fees.
+Detailed instructions will be emailed to students towards the end of June.

 Students must access myThesis to make the initial submission of their thesis.
 It is recommended that this process be started approximately 2 months prior to the intended date of initial thesis submission.